riyadattani/personal-blog/cmd/posts/technical-counterpart-to-building-this-blog-from-scratch.md

 </time>
 ```

 The MVP is complete!
-Building this in an iterative way gave me the opportunity to break down the scary big problems into
+Building this iteratively gave me the opportunity to break down the scary big problems into
 digestible small problems.
 Soon after, I added tags and a picture to the metadata (and to the `Post`) with ease.

 ### Future features